What is a network marketing pyramid?

 That will never happen, but it happens in the mlm industry even though the investment is much lower.

-As long as distributors are front loading product or other shady tactics, the cost of an mlm business is just a few hundred a month at most.
+As long as distributors and companies are not front loading product or using other shady tactics, the cost to run an mlm business is just a few hundreds a month (at most).

 Here’s a general overview.